bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 but you can also send the data to many other services such as Lambda, SQS, SNS, API Gateway, SageMaker and even other Step Functions.

-## Prerequisites

-**Previous experience with AWS Step Functions is helpful, but not required**.

-Knowledge about API Gateway, DynamoDB and Lambda helps you with debugging edge cases.

 ## A Simple Example

 The 3rd party API we use for this example comes from EVE Online, a space based multiplayer game that features an